 Click for photos and a description of the project.

-- New NYS trespassing law on railroad property
+- New (2012) New York State trespassing law on railroad property

 "Railroad property is supposed to be used for one thing: railroad operations.
 It is not a place of recreation for people to ride vehicles,

 animals, or play around.
 Strengthening the state's railroad trespassing laws will help save lives and prevent injuries by keeping individuals